 Have you ever wondered who invented braces?
 Or where and when they were invented?
 The history of braces is surprising and takes us on a journey back thousands of years.
 We, surprisingly, have even more in common with ancient Egyptians than we might have thought!
-If you are getting braces, there are a lot of factors to consider when making the decision for which will be best for you.
-Thankfully, today’s options have come a long way, as we will discover.
+If you are getting braces, there are a lot of factors to consider when making the decision for which plan will be best for you.
+Thankfully, today’s options have come a long way.

 We Begin in Egypt